 What is the salary for a hospitalist?

-LocumTenens.com conducted its Annual Salary and Employment Survey from August to October 2023.
+LocumTenens.com conducted its Annual Salary and Employment Survey in August and September 2022.
 Survey respondents represent hospitalists who practice on a locum tenens basis as well as those with permanent salaries.
 Compensation results consist of only full-time, permanent employees and consider only annual salary and bonuses.

 Historical Salary Data